 The nerves of the face are very numerous and closely connected.
-They form a complex net work, which is instantly aroused if any of the filaments are irritated.
+They form a complex net-work, which is instantly aroused if any of the filaments are irritated.

 In the sensitiveness and rapidity of their transmissions, nerves are like electric wires; an aching tooth may thus cause intense neuralgia, by inducing sympathetic pain among the nerves of the face and the head.
 Such pain, of course, can only be assuaged by allaying the pain in the tooth.
-Hence, to check neuralgia due to any of the teeth, the patient need only ascertain what particular ailment-as cold, tartar, recent extraction, a dead or a living pulp-causes the pain, and apply the proper remedy.
+Hence, to check neuralgia due to any of the teeth, the patient need only ascertain what particular ailment -as cold, tartar, recent extraction, a dead or a living pulp-causes the pain, and apply the proper remedy.

-VI.
-FOUL BREATH.
+VI.-FOUL BREATH.

 This is one of the most offensive and annoying features accompanying decayed or filthy teeth.
 It makes its victim a nuisance in society, as he becomes absolutely repulsive, and yet it is rarely referred to, from mistaken notions of delicacy.
 As a rule, the patient is quite unaware of his condition.
 Sometimes it arises from a disordered stomach, catarrhal troubles, or some general disease.
-If this be the case, the care lies with the physician, but if it arises from bad or filthy teeth, he should see the dentist, and in the meantime take internally a half teaspoonful of Listerine after each meal, at the same time rinsing the mouth two or three times a day with tepid water, in which two or three grains of permanganate of potash have been dissolved.
+If this be the case, the care lies with the physician, but if it arises from bad or filthy teeth, he should see the dentist, and in the meantime rinse the mouth two or three times a day with tepid water, in which two or three grains of permanganate of potash have been dissolved.
+By cultivating the habit of using some reliable antiseptic mouth-wash daily, good results would invariably follow.